-Does a Legal Dispute Between Landlord and Tenant Ever Get Heard at Small Claims Court?
+Can a Landlord and Tenant Dispute Be Heard At Small Claims Court?

-In most cases involving a dispute between a residential landlord and tenant, the Residential Tenancies Act, 2002, S.O.
-2006, Chapter 17 (the "RTA") will be applicable.
-With most cases the legal issue in dispute is conferred upon the LTB for exclusive decision making authority per s.
-168 of the RTA, Where certain decisions must be made by the LTB, the jurisdiction of the Small Claims Court is ousted; Brydges v.
+For the majority of disputes arising out of the relations between a landlord and tenant involved in a residential tenancy, the Residential Tenancies Act, 2002, S.O.
+2006, Chapter 17 will apply.
+For matters where the Residential Tenancies Act, 2006 applies and the Landlord Tenant Board is conferred with decision making authority, per the 'exclusive jurisdiction' provision stated with in section 168 of the Residential Tenancies Act, 2006, such decisions must be made by the Landlord Tenant Board and jurisdiction of the Small Claims Court is ousted; Brydges v.
 Johnson, 2016 CanLII 4942; Finney v.
 Cepovski, 2015 CanLII 48918 at 17; Efrach v.
 Cherishome Living, 2015 ONSC 472 at 6; Mercier v.
 Hawco, 2014 CanLII 141 at 6 to 7; Fraser v.
 Beach, 2005 CanLII 14309 (ON CA) at 15.
-Unfortunately, the RTA provisions can at times be unclear and cause confusion as many provisions are vague and perhaps conditional.
-Accordingly, when some specific legal issues arise, determining whether the matter must proceed at the LTB can become difficult.
+Regrettably, the Residential Tenancies Act, 2006 provisions, and thus Landlord Tenant Board exclusive jurisdiction, can be confusing as many provisions are conditional and perhaps vague; and accordingly, subject to differences of interpretation.

-Recently, the Divisional Court ruled in Kiselman v.
-Klerer, 2019 ONSC 6668 regarding the often confusing issue of whether the landlord should pursue a former tenant for rent arrears and damage to the rental unit at the Landlord Tenant Board rather than the Small Claims Court and it was said:
+In the recent decision within Kiselman v.
+Klerer, 2019 ONSC 6668 the Divisional Court addressed the frequently occurring, and confusing, issue regarding whether a landlord is required to pursue a former tenant for concerns of rent arrears as well as damage caused to the rental unit at the Landlord Tenant Board or at the Small Claims Court.
+The Division Court stated:

 The landlord brought a claim in Small Claims Court for rent arrears and damage to the property.
 The claim was brought after the tenant had vacated the property.
 The amount of the claim did not exceed the $25,000 cap, then in place under s.
 207(1) of the Act.
 It is plain and obvious that s.
 168(2) of the Act gives the Board exclusive jurisdiction to determine claims of this type between landlord and tenant.
 The parties had a landlord and tenant relationship, and in my view, nothing turns on the fact that the action was started after the tenant was no longer in possession.
 It is clear that disputes of this sort are the daily fare of the Landlord and Tenant Board.
 When assessing claims, the Board is in the best position to determine whether claims for rent arrears and allegations of damage to property against the tenant amount to “undue damage” or simply wear and tear as a result of the normal occupancy of a residential unit.